bemined/TaskviewsGenesis/README.md

-# Taskviews genesis
+# taskviewsVA genesis

-The usage of the **taskviews** R package  with live examples on GitHub pages
+The usage of the **taskviewsVA** R package  with live examples on GitHub pages

 ## CRAN Task Views statistics